 Master of Public Policy

 The Humphrey School’s Master of Public Policy (MPP) degree program is one of the best in the country, attracting students who are committed to public service at the local, state, national, and international levels.
-Preparing future leaders to advance the common good in a diverse world is at the core of this program, which equips students to design, manage, and advocate for better policy solutions.
+The mission of the Master of Public Policy program is to prepare professionals with specialized skills and knowledge to advance the common good in a range of public policy issues and in management of organizations in a diverse world.

 The MPP degree brings together political science, economics, statistics, management, and other social science disciplines to shape policies and programs around the globe.
 The vast majority of our MPP students complete their graduate program in two years.

 Students in the MPP degree program benefit from the Humphrey School's expertise in global policy, leadership and management, politics and governance, social policy and analysis, and urban and regional planning.

 - Director of Programs, Fund for Global Human Rights, Thailand

 - Foreign Affairs Officer, U.S. Department of State, Washington, DC